The pragmatic tradeoff of tied embeddings

 The matrix WEWUW_E \cdot W_U is a vocab_size × vocab_size matrix.
 Entry [i, j] tells us: given input token i, what's the logit for output token j?

-If a model had no attention or MLP layers, the only thing it could learn is: "Given the current token, what's the most likely next token?"
+"Given the current token, what's the most likely next token?"

-This is exactly bigram statistics: conditional probabilities P(next_token | current_token).
+This is called bigram statistics.
+It's the conditional probabilities P(next_tokencurrent_token)P(\text{next\_token} \mid \text{current\_token}).
 A bigram is any two consecutive tokens in text.

 For our vocabulary, realistic bigram probabilities look like this: